 Behavior Lab

-Some of the active projects in the Behavior Lab examine sustainable behavior, consumer privacy, health choices, electric vehicle adoption, public policy-based interventions, and the sharing economy.
+Researchers in the Behavior Lab study how people think, decide, and behave in real-world contexts.
+Current research areas include sustainable behavior, consumer privacy, health choices, electric vehicle adoption, public policy interventions, and the sharing economy.

 Lab Benefits